 No. Sometimes negative attention is given to cosmetic talc because of confusion over the difference between talc and asbestos.
 It is true that they are both hydrated magnesium silicates, but diamonds and barbeque charcoal briquettes are both made of carbon and no-one would think they were the same!

 One vitally important difference between talc and asbestos is in their crystal structure.
 While talc is made up of tiny flat plates, asbestos is formed as thin fibres.
-It is this characteristic fibrous structure of asbestos which contributes to its potentially harmful effects.
+It is the specific fibrous structure of asbestos which contributes to its potentially harmful effects.
 Talc particles do not share this characteristic.

 Is cosmetic talc contaminated with asbestos?

-Selective mining, testing and the application of rigorous quality standards ensure cosmetic talc is free of asbestos fibres or any other fibre.
+Selective mining, testing and the application of rigorous quality standards ensure cosmetic talc is free of asbestos fibres.
 Cosmetic manufacturers only source talc from reputable suppliers with strict testing controls.

 Evidence for cosmetic talc safety